| News | Drivers

 Sales Manager selling couple an EV

 For many the high initial cost of EVs has stalled them in making the transition, however, the secondary market will help to remedy this.
 To nurture this market, multiple franchise dealerships have approved used EV schemes.
-Meanwhile trusted online platforms such as AutoTrader, Cinch or Cazoo offer quality checks and return policies.
+For businesses, used EVs could still be viable choices for fleet or pool cars.

-For consumers there are some key things to know before purchasing a second-hand EV.
+For businesses looking to transition to an EV fleet, there are some key things to know before purchasing a second-hand EV.

 What you need to know about your used EV’s battery